For the Future (The Owl House): Plot

 At the same time, Belos heads to his old hideout spot to heal.
 At the Archive House, King finds Hooty, who is still a puppet and reunites with Eda while The Collector sleeps.
 The two leave and meet with Lilith, who escaped into hiding thanks to King, thus giving her the Hooty puppet.
 Belos possesses the puppet of Raine Whispers and convinces The Collector that King is plotting to imprison him again.
-The Collector eavesdrops on King, Eda, and Lilith and believes the idea to be true, not hearing King's true intentions to talk with him peacefully.
+The Collector eavesdrops on King, Eda, and Lilith and believes the idea to be true after hearing that they learned that a Titain's power can nullify an Archivist's, not hearing King's true intentions to talk with him peacefully.

 Boscha and Kikimora put Luz, Amity, Camila, and Mattholomule in a deep pit.
 Kikimora, wanting to seek revenge against Luz, attacks the group.
 Amity and Mattholomule run into Boscha, who pleads with Amity to join the leadership council.
 Amity refuses the offer and tries to convince Boscha to help them rescue her friends.
 Meanwhile, Luz and Camila retreat into the local woods, where Luz is frustrated about messing up again, and admits she does not want to leave the Demon Realm.
 Camila reminds her that messing up is a part of life, relating all her mistakes, and apologizing for her greatest one: trying to change Luz into someone she wasn't.
 Luz realizes that all she wanted was to be understood, causing her palisman egg to finally hatch.

 In another pit made of vines, Willow suffers an extreme nervous breakdown, losing control of her magic.
 Hunter and Gus manage to calm her down.
 They let Willow vent about her frustrations, and Hunter admits to her how important the group is to him.
 As the pit caves in, the three escape and regroup with Luz and Camila, who are being attacked by Kikimora.
 Amity, now joined by Boscha and the rest of the students at Hexside, join in the fight and overrun Kikimora.
 Luz, Camila, and their friends succeed in creating the teleportation spell and arrive at the Titan's skull.
 There, Luz discovers that her palisman is a shape-shifting serpent whom she names Stringbean.
 As The Collector looks on, Belos' words convince him that Luz has come to assist King in defeating him.
 He frowns and declares that he wants to play a "new game", and snaps his fingers.